practicalcomputerscience/MicrobenchmarkGPHLlanguages/00 - wiki page for further advances/README.md

 <br/>

-2026-05-05: so far, I haven't touched yet these corners of programming languages:
+2026-05-07: so far, I haven't touched yet these corners of programming languages:

 - web programming:
-  - JS++: https://www.onux.com/jspp/, another superset of JavaScript, and which has its own type system and compiles to JavaScript **or** native machine code; it's a "front end" and "backend" web programming language
   - PureScript, a **pure** functional programming language that transpiles to JavaScript: https://www.purescript.org/ --> do this after Haskell!
 - Ballerina: https://ballerina.io/: "cloud-native programming language optimized for integration"
 - https://haxe.org/: strictly-typed programming language, which has its own VMs (HashLink and NekoVM) but can also run in interpreted mode